Demonstrate the highest levels of knowledge and skill and advance your career with an Advanced Specialist Diploma

 May 2017 - The Institute of Biomedical Science (IBMS) and Royal College of Pathologists (RCPath) have come together to produce 'The Role of Biomedical Scientists in Histopathology Reporting: A Joint Statement from the RCPath and the IBMS'.
 The statement can be found here.

 Who can apply for Histopathology Reporting

-Applicants must be a Member or Fellow of the IBMS, a HCPC registered biomedical or clinical scientist, with at least 7 years experience post-registration experience.
+Applicants must be a Member or Fellow of the IBMS, a HCPC registered biomedical or clinical scientist, with at least five years experience post-registration experience.

 If you are a Member of the IBMS it is strongly recommended that you have completed the IBMS Diploma of Expert Practice in Histological Dissection in the appropriate pathology before apply to undertaking the RCPath/IBMS Advanced Specialist Diploma (ASD) in Histopathology Reporting.

 - be working in a UK laboratory which has UKAS/CPA accreditation

 - have the support of your department with a view to the candidate eventually becoming a member of the Histopathology Reporting Team